Key takeaways

 User experience for corrections

-“Change amount to 15,000,” “Replace vendor with ABC Suppliers,” voice corrections should be faster than typing, with a draft queue for batch review.
+"Change amount to 15,000."
+"Replace vendor with ABC Suppliers."
+Voice corrections should be faster than typing.
+A draft queue for batch review helps checkers stay efficient.

 Compliance and governance